Alfred Giraudet

-As a singing teacher and writer on singing, Giraudet was greatly influenced by François Delsarte and his theory of voice gymnastics which was an important precursor to the development of modern dance.
+According to Julia A. Walker, as a singing teacher and writer on singing, Giraudet was greatly influenced by François Delsarte and his theory of voice gymnastics which was an important precursor to the development of modern dance.
 Giraudet had studied singing with Delsarte at the Conservatoire de Paris and was one of his most distinguished students.
 His notable pupils included Mariska Aldrich, Lucia Dunham, Charles Rousselière, and Félix Vieuille.